CluesoView on GitHub

 6. Audio pass

-• Narrated: set_voicevoiceover_batch for all steps → auto_sync, then add_sync_point so each zoom/highlight lands on its action word.
+• Narrated: pick a voice, generate the narration for all steps in one pass, run an automatic sync, then pin each zoom/highlight so it lands on its action word.

-• Captions-only: music bed slightly more present, sync captions to the action instead of a voice.
+• Captions-only: the demo stays silent - sync captions to the on-screen action instead of a voice.

-get_clip(render=true, timestamp=…) at each step's action moment: is the zoom framing the right region, is the highlight on the control, is the caption legible and current?
+Render a frame at each step's action moment: is the zoom framing the right region, is the highlight on the control, is the caption legible and current?
 Watch the pacing math: total runtime should be a fraction of the raw capture (a 4-min raw take usually makes a 60-90s demo).
-Fix, then export_project and hand over the link.
+Fix what's off, then share the project review link with the user.
+Export only once they confirm, and hand over the export link.

 Fallbacks

-• record_screen unavailable → ask for an uploaded file; don't attempt any local recording tooling.
+• Fresh screen capture unavailable → ask for an uploaded file; don't attempt any local recording tooling.

-• Upload fails or stalls → report the check_uploads state and ask the user to retry; don't silently proceed without the footage.
+• Upload fails or stalls → report the upload state and ask the user to retry; don't silently proceed without the footage.

 • Recording quality too low to zoom (tiny text, low resolution) → keep zooms gentle, lean harder on highlights and captions, and tell the user a higher-resolution capture would let the demo push in closer.